mjheick/nf-rebidder/README.md

 "login_name" and "login_password": Your credentials to sign into Niteflirt.

+"highbid": When bidding for any other place > 1 there are two strategies;
+- highbid=true, where we take the better positioned listings price, subtract a penny, and bid that.
+- highbid=false, where we take the requested listings place price, add a penny, and bid that.

 "debug": Provides insight into what the program is doing every time.
 If you don't want noise, set to false.

 Once you've configured up things, execute: